Aoyama Rōshi: Background

 The Buddha himself did not allow women to become monks.
 Women were thought to be innately foolish, to have bonds of attachment, to be immersed in the river of desire, to prioritize sensory pleasure and material objects, to be indolent, proud and idle.
 The Buddha also thought that women would damage Buddhism's reputation.
 Ananda, an early follower of the Buddha, pleaded with the Buddha to allow women's ordination.
 Ananda was cited as "the great hero."
 In Aoyama's writing, Ananda is referred to as the great heroine rather than a great hero.
 According to research findings, the Buddha finally gave in and encouraged all women to honor Ananda.
 In her commentary on the Anan koshiki, a ritual honoring Ananda, Aoyama feminizes Ananda.

 In the late 1800s the status of nuns in Japanese society was low.
 The living conditions were poor, and nuns were held to a stricter standard of discipline than monks.
 Back in the 1200s however, Dogen (1200–1253) had founded the Soto Zen school which had an egalitarian stance.
 Dogen believed that women and men were equally capable of practicing zazen.
 Gradually, nuns began to be able to establish their own monasteries and schools.
 They passed regulations that allowed monastic schools for nuns to officially grant degrees recognized by the Ministry of Education and to achieve ranks commensurate within the Buddhist hierarchy.
 Here, novices studied Buddhist texts, chanting classical Chinese, and calligraphy along with secular subjects.

-In 1903, Dogen Zenji and Keizan Zenji founded the Aichi Senmon Nisodo, where nuns dedicated themselves to learning and meditation practices.
+In 1903, educator-nun Jorin Mizuno and three of her disciples, Mitsujo Hori, Dokai Ando, and Kokan Yamaguchi, founded the Aichi Senmon Nisodo where nuns dedicated themselves to learning and meditation practices in the Soto Zen tradition of Dogen and Keizan.
 The number of nuns grew.
 By 1941 the monastery had expanded to provide education to 140 nuns and has become a model of Zen training center for women.
 The monastery has moved to a more suitable location on a hill in a pleasant part of Nagoya.
 It attracts highly dedicated qualified practitioners, many from other countries who are seeking spiritual advancement.
 The monastery has played a major part in expanding the influence of Soto Zen internationally, by training teachers who come to Nagoya and return to their home countries to establish Zen Centers and become teachers in their own right.
 There are 1,000 Soto Zen nuns in Japan, the largest number of any sect of celibate practitioners.